zzzprojects/docs/learndapper.com/pages/database-providers.md

 PM> NuGet\Install-Package Microsoft.Data.SqlClient
 ```

 Using Dapper to access SQL Server is relatively easy.
-You first create a connection and start using methods from Dapper available.
+You first create a connection and start using the available methods from Dapper.

 ```csharp
 // using Dapper;